-'I want Emma Watson to see Dancing Hermoine'
+'I want Emma Watson to see Dancing Hermione'

 But for Kelsey, it was a 15 second Twitter video filmed by a friend that brought her worldwide attention.

-The 25-year-old has been sharing videos with her YouTube followers under her own name for seven years, but now she's better known as 'Dancing Hermoine'.
+The 25-year-old has been sharing videos with her YouTube followers under her own name for seven years, but now she's better known as 'Dancing Hermione'.

 Dressed as the Harry Potter character, Kelsey was filmed dancing at Comic Con in London.